Quickstart Guide to Military Space-A Flights

 What to Expect at Military Passenger Terminals

 Most terminals discourage passengers from getting too comfortable and falling asleep.
 The chairs generally have fixed armrests that prevent you from stretching out across the seats.
 Also, there are often signs requesting that you not lie on the floor.
-Be prepared with a good book and plenty of activities for the kiddos!
+Come prepared with a good book and plenty of activities for the kiddos!

 Many military passenger terminals have WiFi, but it’s not always very strong, so remember to download any books, movies, or activities you may want ahead of time.